Please take a few moments to review the following information and guidelines in preparation for your upcoming specialist certification examination.

 Get ready the night before your exam.

-Know where the Prometric Testing Center is located, what parking is available (and how much it costs), and your travel time.
+Know where the PSI Testing Center is located, what parking is available (and how much it costs), and your travel time.
 Consider the time of day that traffic might be heavier, or if construction might be in that area.

-Have your scheduling permit.
+Have your scheduling information.

 What constitutes proper ID?
-An unexpired, government-issued form of identification (such as a current driver's license, valid passport, or military ID) that includes both your photograph and signature.
+An unexpired, government-issued form of identification (such as a current driver's license, valid passport, or DoD Common Access Card/military ID) that includes both your photograph and signature.
 If your identification contains your photograph but not your signature, you can use another form of unexpired identification that contains your signature, such as student/employee identification card or a credit card, to supplement your photo-bearing, government-issued identification.
 If you are required to carry a Permanent Residency Card for identification, be sure to bring this card with you to the test center along with the other required unexpired form of identification as noted above.